Atelfo/Atelfo.github.io/_posts/2022-05-23-reasoning-about-response-rates.md

 $$P(E \vert ORR) = \frac{P(ORR \vert E) \cdot 0.19}{P(ORR)}$$

-P(ORR|E) is the probability that a drug meets the ORR threshold, given that it is effective.
-This is hard to work out exactly from first principles, but I'm going to use a conservative lower bound by assuming that the tORR is the same as what the combination achieved in the phase II (56%), if we assume that the combination needs at least this value to succeed in the trial $$P(ORR|E)$$ also ends up at ~56%.
+P(ORR\|E) is the probability that a drug meets the ORR threshold, given that it is effective.
+This is hard to work out exactly from first principles, but I'm going to use a conservative lower bound by assuming that the tORR is the same as what the combination achieved in the phase II (56%), if we assume that the combination needs at least this value to succeed in the trial P(ORR\|E) also ends up at ~56%.

 $$P(E|ORR) = \frac{0.56 \cdot 0.19}{P(ORR)}$$